Cork–Limerick hurling rivalry

 The Cork-Limerick rivalry is a hurling rivalry between Irish county teams Cork and Limerick, who first played each other in 1893.
-Since the turn of the century it has come to be regarded as one of the biggest rivalries in Gaelic games.
-Cork's home ground is Páirc Uí Chaoimh and Limerick's home ground is the Gaelic Grounds, with each fixture alternating between the two venues.
+Since the turn of the century, it has come to be regarded as one of the biggest rivalries in Gaelic games.
+Cork's home ground is Páirc Uí Chaoimh and Limerick's home ground is the Gaelic Grounds, with fixtures alternating between the two venues.